forfudan/MojoMiji/src/docs/basic/functions.md

 ::: warning Reference

 The term "reference" means differently in Mojo compared to Rust.
 Moreover, the ownership model of Mojo is significantly different from that of Rust's.
-For more information on "reference", please refer to the page [reference](reference)).
+For more information on "reference", please refer to the page [reference](../misc/reference).
 :::

 ::: info